Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 You could also use `-o [comma separated mount options]` to set other mount options.

-Note that `direct_io` mount option is set by default so that writes and reads bypass the kernel page cache and go directly to alluxio.
+Note that `direct_io` mount option is set by default so that writes and reads bypass the kernel page cache and go directly to Alluxio.

 ## Assumptions and limitations